GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/fedcm-updates/index.md

 ### Chrome 116 (Aug 2023)

 - Added support for following three new features in Chrome 116
-  - Login Hint API: Specify a preferred user account to be signed in.
+  - **Login Hint API**: Specify a preferred user account to be signed in.
   - User Info API: Fetch the information of the returning user so that the identity provider (IdP) can render a personalized sign-in button within an iframe.
   - RP Context API: Use a title different from 'Sign in' in the FedCM dialog.
 - Origin Trial for IdP Sign-In Status API is starting.